-The analysis uses very similar techniques to the ones used in Section 6.1, but focusing at the job level instead.
+This analysis uses very similar techniques to the ones used in Section 6.1, but focusing at the job level instead.
 The aim is to better understand the task-job level relationship and to understand how task-level termination events can influence the termination state of a job.

-A comparison of the analyzed parameters between the 2011 and 2019 traces is shown in Figure 19.
-Additionally, a cluster-by-cluster breakdown of the same data for the 2019 traces is shown in Figure 20.
+A comparison of the analyzed parameters between the 2011 and 2019 traces is shown in figure 18.
+Additionally, a cluster-by-cluster breakdown of the same data for the 2019 traces is shown in figure 19.